harishlv777/Capstone_CC_Churn/README.md

 # Conclusion
 Top Features Impacting Churn
+- **Status**: Customers with Status = 1 (basic software subscription) have a higher churn rate compared to customers with Status = 0.
+It would be good to target the customers with basic subscription plans through campaigns, dedicated customer success managers, discounts, trial  to uplift them to premium subscription with value added features.
+There more customers with “Basic Subscription (base plan)” who would cancel a subscription service than engaged customers with added features who actively use subscription programs
 - **Call Failure**: Higher call failures strongly correlated with churn (technical issues drive dissatisfaction).
 - **Complains**: Complaints were a direct indicator of dissatisfaction.
 - **Usage Patterns**: Low "Seconds of Use" or "Frequency of Use" signaled disengagement.